 Do you know how to store butternut squash?
-Butternut squash is well-known as a healthy vegetable containing protein, carbohydrates, vitamin A and many more.
+Butternut squash is a well-known fruit with an orange color and various nutrients like protein, carbohydrates, vitamin A and many more.
 Therefore, many people buy butternut squash for cooking.

 However, when there are so many butternut squashes, and you don’t know the proper ways to store them, they easily get rotten or even moldy.
 So, how should you deal with butternut squash?
 This post will provide you with the best answer.

 Butternut squash is greatly consumed because of the benefits it brings.
 But do you know its features?

 Overall, here are some traits of butternut squash that I think you should know to gain a better understanding.

 Butternut squash is a famous fruit in Australia and New Zealand, and they originate from Mexico and Guatemala.
 (1) Although botanically, it is a fruit, it is commonly used as a vegetable that can be processed in many ways.

 - How To Store Leeks Properly: Keeping Leeks Fresh In 2023

 - Does Crisco Go Bad? – Food Guide 2023

 - Does Orange Juice Go Bad